cozis/website-stuff/string_parsing_patterns.md

 ## Parsing Strings

 What if we want to not only consume characters, but extract information from the source string?
 Fear not!
 We can easily use our previous lessons for this.
-Lets say we want to parse a string in the form `<spaces> <name> <spaces> <nickname>`:
+Let's say we want to parse a string in the form `<spaces> <name> <spaces> <nickname>`:

 ```c
 int off;